 Also see: Membership (and fundraising) systems will often have relevant facilities for volunteer management.

-- Community Works (Brighton & Hove) has a useful good practice website.
+- Community Works (Brighton & Hove) has a good practice guide.

 - Try Refugee Action for update on the legal position on volunteering by refugees and asylum seekers.